topkecleon/otouto/README.md

 ## Group Administration
 The administration plugin enables self-hosted, single-realm group administration, supporting both normal groups and supergroups whch are owned by the bot owner.
 This works by sending TCP commands to an instance of tg running on the owner's account.

-To get started, run `./tg-install.sh`.
-Note that this script is written for Ubuntu/Debian.
-If you're running Arch (the only acceptable alternative), you'll have to do it yourself.
-If that is the case, note that otouto uses the "test" branch of tg, and the AUR package `telegram-cli-git` will not be sufficient, as it does not have support for supergroups yet.
+To get started, compile the `test` branch of [tg-cli](http://github.com/vysheng/tg).
+On Ubuntu and Debian, this can be done easily with the `tg-install.sh` script.

-Once the installation is finished, enable the `administration` plugin in your config file.
+Once the compilation is finished, enable the `administration` plugin in your config file.
 You may have reason to change the default TCP port (4567); if that is the case, remember to change it in `tg-launch.sh` as well.
 Run `./tg-launch.sh` in a separate screen/tmux window.
 You'll have to enter your phone number and go through the login process the first time.
 The script is set to restart tg after two seconds, so you'll need to Ctrl+C after exiting.

 While tg is running, you may start/reload otouto with `administration.lua` enabled, and have access to a wide variety of administrative commands and automata.
 The administration "database" is stored in `administration.json`.
 To start using otouto to administrate a group (note that you must be the owner (or an administrator)), send `/gadd` to that group.
 For a list of commands, use `/ahelp`.
 Below I'll describe various functions now available to you.